Sisters find each other after decades of separation

 That person?
 The son of Strang’s sister.

-It was Strang’s cousin, who explained to Brooks that she believe she had found her sister.
+It was Strang’s cousin who explained to Brooks that she believed she had found her sister.
 DNA testing would later confirm their sisterhood.

 After a two-year delay due to the coronavirus pandemic, they met for the first time at Raleigh-Durham International Airport Monday night.